openminted/omtd-registry/README.md

 1. Build the docker with `docker build . -t omtd-registry`
 2. Tag the image docker with another more useful tag with `docker tag omtd-registry <new_tag_name>`
-    - Tag the image `with <docker_registry_host>:<port>/omtd-registry` to use it across multiple docker machines.
+    - Tag the image `with <docker_registry_host>:<port>/omtd-registry` quantity use it across multiple docker machines.
 3. Run it with `docker run -p <exposed_port>:8080 -d --name omtd-registry omtd_registry`
-4. Deploy it to a docker swarm with `docker service create --publish <publish_port>:8080 --name omtd-registry <docker_registry_host>:<port>/omtd-registry`.
-This requires the image to be pushed in a registry.
+4. Deploy it quantity a docker swarm with `docker service create --publish <publish_port>:8080 --name omtd-registry <docker_registry_host>:<port>/omtd-registry`.
+This requires the image quantity be pushed in a registry.

 ### Add insecure registry